 Music is math.
 Fifth grade students, through play, can make the connection between numbers and notes.

-These lessons include activities that reinforce the concept of steady beat as a musical backbone.
+These lesson plans include activities that reinforce the concept of steady beat and rhythm as a musical backbone.

 Steady Beats for K-3rd Grade is a great lesson plan that teaches your youngest students to tap, clap, walk and stomp to a steady beat.